 Where are you right now?

-Right now, I'm with a Balintro group on Gili Trawangan Island in Bali, Indonesia.
+I'm currently with a Balintro group on Gili Trawangan Island in Bali, Indonesia.
 I could think of worse places to be writing this from.

-There's no such thing as a ‘typical day' (which is probably one of my favorite things about the job), but I'll give it a go.
+There's no such thing as a “typical day” (probably one of my favorite things about the job), but I'll give it a go.

-Every morning, I sort out my cameras and equipment; while I charge all batteries, upload and organize footage every night.
+Every morning, I sort out my cameras and equipment while I charge all batteries and upload and organize footage every night.
 The rest of the day consists of filming some incredible spots.

 Tell us about your favorite moment capturing an experience.

 Watching people's faces when they first saw the elephants or when they grabbed food from their hands made it one of the best experiences I've had as a filmmaker!

-What is the most amazing experience you've had in Southeast Asia or Australia?
+What is your most amazing experience in Southeast Asia or Australia?

 What have you learned while backpacking around Australia, Thailand, and Bali?

 Way too much to fit into a book!
 I'm going to be ridiculously cliché and say I have learned to value experiences over material possessions, in addition to taking risks and doing more things outside my comfort zone.